dom-kufel/dom-s-kufel.github.io/blog/_posts/2022-12-31-toric_code-intro.md

 layout: post
 title: Quick intro to the 2D toric code
 description: >
-  A simple, quick introduction to the 2D toric code.
+  A real quick introduction to the 2D toric code.
 sitemap: false
 ---